albertllavore/book-review-react-node-express-demo/README.md

 [http://localhost:4001/api/review?bookId=1] to get reviews for book with bookId = 1

 ### Ratings
-[http://localhost:4001/api/rating] to get list of all books
+[http://localhost:4001/api/rating] to get ratings for all books

+[http://localhost:4001/api/rating/1] to get a rating with ratingId = 1

-[http://localhost:4001/api/rating/1] to get book with bookId = 1
+[http://localhost:4001/api/rating&bookId=1] to get ratings for book with bookId = 1